vietnamcrypto/vietnamcrypto.github.io/_posts/2021-03-03-a-simple-guide-to-blockchain-technology.md

 What is consensus algorithm? - Definition from WhatIs.com
 ---------------------------------------------------------

-### A consensus algorithm is a process in computer science used to achieve agreement on a single data value among…
+### A consensus algorithm is a process in computer science used to achieve agreement on a single data value amongâ€¦

 whatis.techtarget.com